tjstein/venison/README.md

 SERVER SETUP COMPLETION
 ============================
 DO NOT LOG OUT of your root session.
 Once the script has completed, the root user can no longer SSH into the server.
-You need to use the login for the sudo_user you setup in the script variables.
-So, start a new SSH session and try to login using the account of the sudo_user.
+You need to use the login for the `sudo_user` you setup in the script variables.
+So, start a new SSH session and try to login using the account of the `sudo_user`.
 Once you have confirmed you can login successfully, you can close the root session.

 LICENSE